fleetdm/fleet/handbook/company.md

   - believe in your brain's capacity to evaluate a solution or idea, regardless of how popular it is
 - make time for self-care
   - to help you bring your best self when communicating with others, making decisions, etc
-  - consider taking a break and going for a walk
+  - consider taking a break or going for a walk
   - think about how to best organize your day/work hours to fit your life and maximize your focus
 - legendary execution